 Roller Bottle Blend For Headaches

-If you don’t have a roller bottle to make the recipe below you can blend the essential oils with 1 tablespoon of carrier oil and massage gently into the temples.
+If you don’t have a blank roller bottle to make the recipe below you can blend the essential oils with 1 tablespoon of carrier oil and massage gently into the temples.

 Lavender is a wonderful scent to promote peaceful sleep, which indirectly helps with pain.